How to Overcome Resistance to Change

 SpaceX adopts an iterative approach to rocket design.
 They develop prototypes and conduct test flights, learning from each iteration to improve technology.
 This approach reduces resistance by focusing on experimentation and gradual improvements.

-1. Social Proof and Success Stories:
+1. Social Proof and Success Stories

 Building social proof involves showcasing how others have successfully embraced the change, reducing skepticism and resistance.